- Application for HIFU

 What happens when HIFU is executed?

-- The duration of the procedure is at least 3 hours depending on which condition is being treated.
+The duration of the procedure lasts at least 3 hours depending on which condition is being treated.

 Benefits of HIFU Therapy

 - Complete non-invasiveness, because of no punctures of tissues and incisions.

 - Without ionizing radiation.

 - High safety of the method compared to surgical intervention.

 HIFU is aimed at the complete destruction of the tumor or taking control of its growth, as well as the removal of symptoms associated with the development of a neoplasm.

 HIFU can be recommended for patients in whom traditional surgical treatment cannot be used.